 cd freecad-mcp

-For example, on Linux (Ubuntu):
+For Linux (Ubuntu):

 cp -r addon/FreeCADMCP ~/.FreeCAD/Mod/

-Restart FreeCAD after installing the addon.
+Restart FreeCAD after installation.

 {